 Why Are Honda/Acura Lower Ball Joints Know Famous?

-List of some honda and Acura vehicles with the most Ball joint failures
+List of some Honda and Acura vehicles with the most Ball joint failures

-- 2003, 2004, 2005 honda accord and honda civic are also among this list
+- 2003, 2004, and 2005 Honda Accord(EOD in Nigeria) and Honda Civic are also on this list

-- 2007 Honda accord(known as EOD in Nigeria)
+- 2007 Honda accord(known as DC in Nigeria)

 Causes of Ball Joints Failure in Older Honda and Acura